edgedb/easy-edgedb/chapter3/index.md

 ## Capturing a SELECT expression

 With these countries added, we are now ready to make Dracula.
 First we will change `places_visited` in `Person` from `City` to `Place` so that it can include many things: London, Bistritz, Hungary, etc. We only know that Dracula has been in Romania, so we can do a quick `FILTER` when we select it.
 When doing this, we put the `SELECT` inside `()` brackets.
 The brackets (parentheses) are necessary to capture the result of the query using `SELECT`, that we then use to do something.
-In other words, the brackets delimit (set the boundaries for) a set.
+In other words, the brackets delimit (set the boundaries for) the `SELECT` query so that its result can be used as a whole.
 EdgeDB will do the operation inside the brackets, and then that completed result is given to `places_visited`.

 ```edgeql
 INSERT Vampire {